NyxHexen/CI_MS1_THH/readme.md

 2. Footer.

 The full screen header consists of 3 sections:
 1. Logo - I wanted to keep things simple, so the logo is made up of an anchor (to allow use as navigation button) within an h1 element.
 The `h1` allowed the logo to also naturally respond to any view width changes.
-The logo has an infinite bounce keyframes animation inspired by the behaviour of the game title in some video games.
+The logo has an infinite bounce keyframe animation inspired by the behavior of the game title in some video games.
 When clicked sends you to the landing page.
 2. Slogan - A standard `h2`, describing the bar's theme and purpose.
 It took a bit of time to style it the way it looks now.
 I wanted it to stand out, which is why I chose the color black for the text, but that created some issue with readability and contrast which I resolved by adding two layers of shadow in different color.
-3. Navigation buttons - This was the first major style that I got to enjoy customising.
+3. Navigation buttons - This was the first major style that I got to enjoy customizing.
 I changed pretty much all styling of the button to make it fit my design, but kept the structure somewhat close to the original.
-The structure of each button is `ul > li > div > a` and utilises both pseudo elements of the `li`.
+The structure of each button is `ul > li > div > a` and utilizes both pseudo elements of the `li`.

-- Background image - Background image is a pattern png with no background color, rotated 45 degrees, which has keyframes moving it on both X and Y axes.
+- Background image - Background image is a pattern png with no background color, rotated 45 degrees, which has keyframe moving it on both X and Y axes.
 The background image is contained within it's own `div`, within the header, and is applied using CSS `background-image: url()`.
 It took a bit of fine tuning to figure out the best speed for the animation, as the original speed was a bit nausea inducing combined with the bounce of the logo and buttons.

 The footer remains the same across all pages, including any layout shifts.